Skip to main content

 The question seems trivial.
 It is not.

 The escrow can be held by the notaire or by the estate agent who handled the sale.
-Both are authorized to receive and hold funds on behalf of the parties.
+Both are authorised to receive and hold funds on behalf of the parties.

 At the notaire: this is the most secure option.
-The notaire is a public officer, subject to strict rules governing third-party funds.
-Escrowed sums are deposited at the Caisse des Depots et Consignations, separate from the notaire’s personal assets.
+The notaire is a public officer, subject to strict rules on third-party funds.
+Escrowed sums are placed at the Caisse des Dépôts et Consignations, separate from the notaire’s personal assets.
 In the event of the notaire’s failure (extremely rare), the profession’s collective guarantee covers client funds.

 At the estate agent: this is legally possible and common when the agreement is signed at the agency.
 The agent has a dedicated escrow account, guaranteed by a financial institution.
-The security is real, but the profession has seen some cases of misappropriation of escrowed funds, exceptional situations that justify a preference for deposit at the notaire’s office.
+The security is real, but the profession has seen the occasional case of misappropriated escrow funds, exceptional situations that justify a preference for the notaire’s office.

-Our property hunters’ recommendation: systematically request that the escrow be paid directly to the notaire, even if the agreement is signed at an agency.
+Our property hunters’ recommendation: always ask for the escrow to be paid directly to the notaire, even if the agreement is signed at an agency.
 This is a legitimate request and rarely refused.
 The notaire is the trusted third party par excellence in French property transactions.

 When do you recover the escrow?